dhruvinrsoni/dhruvinrsoni/README.md

 - 👋 Hi, I’m @dhruvinrsoni.
-Welcome to my website(Site Under Maintenance and Upgrade in Progress... 📈👍)
+Welcome to my website(Site Under Maintenance and Upgrade in Progress... 📈👍)! 😊 This is just a friendly placeholder page while I work on building a proper portfolio site—stay tuned, something cool is coming soon!
+ You can call me by my first name "Dhruvin" (that's pronounced [d̪ʱruʋin], and written as ધ્રુવિન in Gujarati).
+- 🎓I graduated with a BE (Hons.) in [Computer Science](https://www.bits-pilani.ac.in/goa/computer-science-information-systems/) from [BITS Pilani](https://www.bits-pilani.ac.in/), [Goa Campus](https://www.bits-pilani.ac.in/goa/).
 - 👀 I’m interested in ... any and everything.
 (Until it interests me :P)
 - 🌱 I’m currently learning ... everything. (something on beginner level and somethings on advance level) #AlwaysAStudent
 - 💞️ I’m looking to collaborate on ... (what can bring positive change and also generate wealth)